 Saturday: Student will package 20,000 meals to feed the hungry overseas.
 Live music by Paul Brunett, sponsored by Office of Community Involvement and OSA.

-Lynchburg College Choral Union Concert to benefit the Lynchburg Area Food Bank, 7:30 p.m., Snidow Chapel.
+University of Lynchburg Choral Union Concert to benefit the Lynchburg Area Food Bank, 7:30 p.m., Snidow Chapel.
 Admission will be by a donation of cash or non-perishable food items for the food bank.